-Please review the policies regarding academic standing of students enrolled in the nursing major, including progression, repeat of nursing courses, academic probation, and dismissal found in the current IU South Bend Bulletin https:/bulletins.iu.edu/iusb/2020-2021/# ga=2.163477301.88346135.1627326149-2097085810.1619096156
+Please review the policies regarding academic standing of students enrolled in the nursing major, including progression, repeat of nursing courses, academic probation, and dismissal found in the IU South Bend 2023-2024 Bulletin: https://bulletins.iu.edu/iusb/2023-2024/

-Prior to repeating a nursing course, the student is required to submit a plan for success to the APG Committee.
+Prior to repeating a nursing course, the student is required to submit a plan for success to the School of Nursing APG Committee.
 This letter must contain a self-analysis describing what factors contributed to the deficiencies in this course and how the student intends to address the issues.
 The student should also include any plans for additional courses during the semester the course is being repeated.